lvclark/polyRAD/vignettes/polyRADtutorial.md

     ## JM0058.001            1.000000e-04  3.471470e-03
     ## UI10-00086-Silberfeil 3.114721e-03  5.711384e-06

 If you expect that your species has high linkage disequilibrium, the functions `IterateHWE_LD` and `IteratePopStructLD` behave like `IterateHWE` and `IteratePopStruct`, respectively, but also update priors based on genotypes at linked loci.

 Considerations for RAM and processing time <a name="considerations"></a>
 ------------------------------------------------------------------------

 `RADdata` objects contain large matrices and arrays for storing read depth and the parameters that are estimated by the pipeline functions, and as a result require a lot of RAM (computer memory) in comparison to the posterior mean genotypes that are exported.
 A `RADdata` object that has just been imported will take up less RAM than one that has been processed by a pipeline function. `RADdata` objects will also take up more RAM (and take longer for pipeline functions to process) if they have more possible ploidies and/or higher ploidies.

 If you have hundreds of thousands, or possibly even tens of thousands, of markers in your dataset, it may be too large to process as one object on a typical computer.
 In that case, I recommend using the `SplitByChromosome` function immediately after import.
 This function will create separate `RADdata` objects by chromosomes or groups of chromosomes, and will save those objects to separate R workspace (.RData) files on your hard drive.
 You can then run a loop to re-import those objects one at a time, process each one with a pipeline function, and export posterior mean geneotypes (or any other parameters you wish to keep) to a file or a smaller R object.
 If you have access to a high performance computing cluster, you may instead wish to process individual chromosomes as parallel jobs.

-If you don't have alignment positions for your markers, or if you want to divide them up some other way than by chromosome, see `SubsetByLocus`.
-If you are importing from VCF but don't want to import the whole genome at once, see the examples on the help page for `VCF2RADdata` for how to import just a particular genomic region.
+If you don’t have alignment positions for your markers, or if you want to divide them up some other way than by chromosome, see `SubsetByLocus`.
+If you are importing from VCF but don’t want to import the whole genome at once, see the examples on the help page for `VCF2RADdata` for how to import just a particular genomic region.

 You might use `SubsetByLocus` and select a random subset of ~1000 loci to use with `TestOverdispersion` for estimating the overdispersion parameter.

 If you are using one of the iterative pipelines, it is possible to set the `tol` argument higher in order to reduce processing time at the expense of accuracy.

 After you have run a pipeline, if you want to keep the `RADdata` object but discard any components that are not needed for genotype export, you can use the `StripDown` function.

 Below is an example script showing how I processed a real dataset with hundreds of thousands of SNPs.
 Note that the (very large) VCF files are not included with the polyRAD installation.

 ``` r
 library(polyRAD)